Muzi Tsabedze

 Muzi Tsabedze (born 23 September 1998) is a Liswati footballer who plays as a forward for Manzini Sea Birds and the Eswatini national team.

 Club career

-Tsabedze played his first season of top-flight football in 2012–13 with the newly-promoted Manzini Sea Birds, notably scoring in a victory over 12-time champions Mbabane Highlanders.
+Tsabedze played his first season of top-flight football in 2012–13 with the newly promoted Manzini Sea Birds, notably scoring in a victory over 12-time champions Mbabane Highlanders.
 The following season he scored a gamewinner against Manzini Wanderers, another giant of Swazi football.
 After years of struggling at the bottom of the table, the team was finally relegated after the 2016–17 season.

 In the second-tier, Tsabedze led the Manzini Sea Birds to a league title in 2017–18 and promotion back into the MTN Premier League.
 He also earned league player of the year honors after finishing as the joint-top scorer with 14 goals.
-On 2 December 2018 Tsabedze scored in a 4–1 win over Manzini Wanderers and earned man of the match honors; The Times of Swaziland called him "eccentric" and "a handful with his pace and skill."
+On 2 December 2018 Tsabedze scored in a 4–1 win over Manzini Wanderers and earned man of the match honors; the Times of Swaziland called him "eccentric" and "a handful with his pace and skill."

+Tsabedze scored 18 goals in the 2021–22 Premier League of Eswatini season.